neondatabase/website/content/docs/guides/logical-replication-confluent.md

 ## Enable logical replication in Neon

-Your first step is to enable logical replication in Neon.
+The first step is to enable logical replication in Neon.

 <Admonition type="important">
-Enabling logical replication in Neon permanently changes the PostgreSQL `wal_level` configuration parameter setting from `replica` to `logical` for all databases in your Neon project.
-This change increases the amount of data written to the WAL (Write-Ahead Logging), which adds to your storage consumption.
+Enabling logical replication modifies the PostgreSQL `wal_level` configuration parameter permanently, changing it from `replica` to `logical` for all databases in your Neon project.
 Once the `wal_level` setting is changed to `logical`, it cannot be reverted.
+Also, enabling logical replication increases the amount of data written to the WAL (Write-Ahead Logging), which means that you will consume additional storage.
 </Admonition>

-To enable logical replication:

 1. Select your project in the [Neon Console](https://console.neon.tech/app/projects).
 2. On the Neon **Dashboard**, select **Settings**.